Kavanagh Building: Architecture

-The Kavanagh Building is considered a leading example of International Style architecture, a current known locally as rationalism or modern movement.
+The Kavanagh Building is considered a leading example of International Style architecture, known locally as rationalism or modern movement.
 The building is sometimes classified as Art Deco due to the similarity of both styles.
 La Nación's Fabio Grementieri called it a "masterful synthesis of rationalism and Art Deco, of renewal and tradition, of Paris and New York."
-Rationalism was introduced in Buenos Aires by intellectual Victoria Ocampo with the modernist house she commissioned to architect Alejandro Bustillo, built in Barrio Parque in 1929 and characterized by "simple cubic shapes, white walls and neat proportions".
-Its contrast with the Belle Époque-style houses of the rest of the neighborhood, popular among the city's upper classes, earned the building negative reviews.
+Rationalism was introduced in Buenos Aires by intellectual Victoria Ocampo with the modernist house she commissioned from architect Alejandro Bustillo, built in Barrio Parque in 1929 and characterized by "simple cubic shapes, white walls and neat proportions".
+Its contrast with the Belle Époque-style houses of the rest of the neighborhood, popular among the city's upper classes, led to critical reviews.
 Nevertheless, Ocampo's house proved to be very influential as the rationalist style gained popularity during the 1930s.
-It was used in hospitals, movie theaters and a triad of high-rise buildings: the Kavanagh, Comega and Safico buildings.
-These early skyscrapers are characterized by the ziggurat-like approach of their design, mandated as per a municipal regulation analogous to New York City's 1916 Zoning Resolution, which had been adopted to stop tall buildings from preventing light and air from reaching the streets below.
+It was used in hospitals, movie theaters and three high-rise buildings: the Kavanagh, Comega and Safico buildings.
+These early skyscrapers are characterized by the ziggurat-like approach of their design, mandated by a municipal regulation analogous to New York City's 1916 Zoning Resolution, which had been adopted to stop tall buildings from preventing light and air from reaching the streets below.
 The Kavanagh Building showcases the growing influence of American architecture in the region at the time, caused by the political confrontation in Europe and technological transformations.